facebook/zstd/lib/README.md

   `ZSTDERRORLIB_VSIBILITY`, and `ZDICTLIB_VISIBILITY` if unset, for backwards compatibility with the old macro names.

+- The C compiler macro `HUF_DISABLE_FAST_DECODE` disables the newer Huffman fast C and assembly decoding loops.
+You may want to use this macro if these loops are slower on your platform.

 #### Windows : using MinGW+MSYS to create DLL

 DLL can be created using MinGW+MSYS with the `make libzstd` command.